-In 2011, during the research for his dissertation Aspects of Landscape Music, Starcke was awarded the UCT Jules Kramer overseas travel award to visit Norway to interview electric guitarist Eivind Aarset.
+In 2011, during the research for his dissertation ‘Aspects of Landscape Music’, Starcke was awarded the UCT Jules Kramer overseas travel award to visit Norway where he interviewed electric guitarist Eivind Aarset.
 In 2010 he visited Yale University, USA, to interview American composer Ingram Marshall.
 Aarset and Marshall were both included as part of the study topic for his dissertation.
-Starcke composed a portfolio of works consisting of the electro-acoustic piece Stroompie and orchestral works Overberg Suite and esCape (the latter two premiered by the Cape Town Goema Orchestra in 2012 and 2013 respectively).
-In August 2014 the Caoe Town Goema Orchestra premiered his piece Transcending Landscape for soprano saxophone and string orchestra at the South African College of Music.
+During this time, Starcke composed a portfolio of works consisting of the electro-acoustic piece ‘Stroompie’ and orchestral works ‘Overberg Suite’ and ‘esCape’ (the latter two premiered by the Cape Town Goema Orchestra in 2012 and 2013 respectively).
+In August 2014 the Cape Town Goema Orchestra premiered his piece ‘Transcending Landscape’ for soprano saxophone and string orchestra at the South African College of Music.

 New Music SA (the South African section of the International Society for Contemporary Music) commissioned Starcke to compose a 10 minute work for performance with the South African New Music Ensemble at the 2014 edition of the Unyazi IV Electronic Music Festival in Johannesburg.
 The South African New Music Ensemble (Jill Richards, Morne van Heerden, Frank Mallows, Waldo Alexander, Marguerite Spies, Brydon Bolton, conducted by Gerben Grooten) premiered ‘Stroompie: Continuo’ at the Goethe Institute on September 11th 2014.